LiamGallagher737/bevy_mod_gizmos/README.md

 # [Demo](examples/demo.rs)

 This examples showcases all built-in gizmo types and interactions.
-Click on a gizmo and it will print to the console its name.
+Try hovering and clicking the center gizmo!

 ```
 cargo run --example demo